This Blog was posted by Smithson Valley Services Air Conditioning

 The Temperature Problem /Heating and Cooling

-The temperature problem of using a single heat source for both hot water baseboard heat and radiant floor heat is one that plenty of people do not comprehend entirely.
+Plenty of people do not comprehend the problem of using a single heat source for both hot water baseboard heat and radiant floor heat.
 It is correct that it is essential that water supply temperature to the two kinds of systems is significantly different.
 However, this does not mean that a single heat source cannot serve both heat systems.
 Misunderstanding on this issue occasionally sways people to look for other heating preferences.
 Slight alterations of the existing heat source for hot-water baseboard heat is all that is required to make it generate water of a correct temperature for a radiant system.
-Contact us here:
+Contact us here: More on this webpage

-Water temperature for water being run through hot-water baseboard heat must be a lot hotter compared to the water required for a radiant floor heating system.
+Water temperature for water running through hot-water baseboard heat must be much hotter than the water required for a radiant floor heating system.
 Copper tubing is the most common kind of supply piping used with baseboard systems.
 The fin-kind heating components gather heat from the water passing through the copper tubing and then radiate the heat to living space.
 Radiant floor systems do not use fins.
 Plastic tubing is the most common material used to carry water in a radiant floor system.
 The temperature of the water coming out of the boiler and going to the baseboard units must be high, if a boiler is going to be used for hot-water baseboard heat.
 Nevertheless, this same high-temperature water is too hot for a radiant system.
 Therefore, let’s explore what can be done about this.

 Radiant floor heating is believed to be a low-temperature heat, in terms of the supply water being used.
 A standard water heater is all that is required to generate enough hot water for a small radiant system.
 The precise water temperature supplying a radiant system can depend on lots of factors; however, in all cases the water temperature should be a lot lower than the water used to run a hot-water baseboard heating system.
 Factors that influence the temperature of the supply water include: